Mary Robichaux

 Mary C. Robichaux (born August 24, 1955) is a Democrat who represented District 48 in the Georgia House of Representatives from January 14, 2019, until January 9, 2023.

 Political career

 In 2018, Robichaux ran for election to represent District 48 in the Georgia House of Representatives.
 She defeated Republican incumbent Betty Price with 50.3% of the vote.
-She ran for reelection in 2020.

 As of July 2020, Robichaux was on the following committees: